MarcAndrewM/galvanize_notes/README.md

 ```
 =============================
 For inferential regression, we are concerned with LINH and multicollinearity
-Predictiion is not as important as our understanding of the variables
+Prediction is not as important as our understanding of the variables
 ```
 import statsmodels.formula.api as smf
 #example